Noroichan/websuckit-messaging/README.md

-This is a full-stack messaging application to have something to show to companies and practice ... everythin'
+This is a full-stack messaging application for practicing porpuses.

+It's a personal project to have fun while learning.

 Good luck for everyone who views this